Rhubeena

 Must Try Recipes

-Yes, i’m still workin’ on preserving all that rhubarb… This is a new one for me and i’m quite excited about it. i was inspired by these ladies over here, and this one here too!
+Yes, I’m still workin’ on preserving all that rhubarb… This is a new one for me and I’m quite excited about it.

-The very cool thing is that ‘beenas can be made all summer with each new fruit as it bursts into season. that means by the end of the summer you can have a tidy little ‘beena selection tucked away in your larder. and throughout the year, whenever the spirit moves you, you can enjoy the tastes of summer! simply dilute to taste with spring or sparkling water.
+The very cool thing is that you can make ‘beenas all summer with each new fruit as it bursts into season.
+That means by the end of the summer you can have a tidy little ‘beena selection tucked away in your larder.
+And throughout the year, whenever the spirit moves you, you can enjoy the tastes of summer!
+Simply dilute to taste with spring or sparkling water.

-…that’s assuming of course that you have any left after all of the insane-in-the-membrane cocktail parties you’ll be throwing all summer once you are moved to put a little spirit in the mix. simply dilute spirits to taste with rhubeena.
+…That’s assuming of course that you have any left after all of the cocktail parties you’ll be throwing all summer once you are moved to put a little spirit in the mix.
+Simply dilute spirits to taste with rhubeena.

-2. while rhubarb is cooking place jelly bag or cheescloth in a small pan of water and bring to the boil, let boil for 10 minutes to sterilize.
+2. While rhubarb is cooking place jelly bag or cheesecloth in a small pan of water and bring to a boil.
+Let boil for 10 minutes to sterilize.

-5. warm the juice & sugar mixture on low heat until the sugar has melted, turn the heat to medium-high and bring the the boil. boil for one minute.
+5. Warm the juice & sugar mixture on low heat until the sugar has melted.
+Turn the heat to medium-high and bring to a boil.
+Boil for one minute.

-Pawnote: when hot water bath preserving rhubeena the headspace should be 1/2 inch. as you can see in my photo above, my headspace is more like an inch. don’t be fooled by the little bubbles that are on top when you place the hot liquid into jars, as apparently i was.
+Note: when hot water bath preserving rhubeena, the headspace should be 1/2 inch.
+Don’t be fooled by the little bubbles that are on top when you place the hot liquid into jars, as apparently I was.

 They appear to have sealed just fine, but sometimes with too much headspace the keeping time is cut short because not all the air has been expelled.